 Water for Shared Prosperity

-Although it seems ordinary, water is a very important element for human life, in a matter of fact it for every living being, all living organisms require water for their survival.
-Water is used in many ways by the people, drinking, cooking, washing, leisure, and even studying.
-Therefore, water availability is a crucial aspect in human life, enough in quantity, in good quality and delivered timely.
+Although it seems ordinary, water is a very important element for human life and every living creatures since we all need water for survival.
+Water is used by the people in many ways such as drinking, cooking, washing, leisure, and even studying.
+Therefore, water availability is a crucial aspect in human life considering enough quantity, good quality and timely delivery.

-People facing different challenges regarding water, some got too little, some has too many, some has too dirty, and some has it in incorrect times.
+People are facing different challenges related to water; some got too little, some has too much; some has very bad quality, and some has it in inappropriate times.

-The climate change issues add diffculties to the already complex problems regarding the water availability.
-Where extreme precipitation brings too much water in one area and reduce the events in another.
-Bringing a flash flood that never happened in those area and long drought in another one.
+The climate change issues add difficulties to the complex problems regarding the water availability: where extreme precipitation brings too much water in one area and reduce the events in another resulting to flash floods that never happened in those area and long drought in other areas.

-Without a good management and enough compassion to each other, the decreased water availability may lead to many aspects that reduce our life qualities.
-Without sustainable water availability the crops harvest will be disturbed, drinking water is not adequate, sanitation is not well maintained, and even can influence energy sector.
-Which in the end will thwart prosperity that everybody dream of.
-Water should be a resource that available to everyone, in the time it needed.
-Hence, managing water correctly may leads to prosperity for all, a shared prosperity.
-The importance of water has a high position in human cultures, we realize that water is essential for human live since ancient time.
-From daily consumptions, purifications, conservations, cultivations and so on, even some view water as the live itself and the source of immortality.
+Without proper management, the declining water availability may lead to many aspects that reduce our quality of life.
+Without sustainable water availability, the crop harvest will be disturbed, drinking water will no longer be adequate, sanitation will not be well maintained, and energy sector will also be affected.
+This will eventually thwart prosperity that everybody is dream of.
+Water should be a resource that is available to everyone whenever needed.
+Hence, managing water appropriately may lead to shared prosperity.
+The importance of water has high position in human cultures since we realize that water is essential for human lives ever since the ancient time.
+From daily consumptions, purifications, conservations, cultivations and so on, even some view water as the life itself and the source of immortality.

 Nowadays, water management often become the main issues in international events and declarations, including the Sustainable Development Goals (SDG’s).
 The SDG’s put a goal that must be achieved in 2030 to ensure the sustainable living.
-The importance of water is specially mentioned in the SDG’s number 6, Clean Water and Sanitation for all, where the sub-goal elaborates in detail.
-In order to achieve those targets, all stakeholders need to works together and understand each other needs.
-With a good water management, we can achieve prosperity together, and for all.
+The importance of water is specially mentioned in the SDG’s number 6, Clean Water and Sanitation for all and elaborated in detail in the sub-goals.
+In order to achieve those targets, all stakeholders needs to work together and understand each other’s needs.
+With proper water management, we can achieve prosperity together, and for all.

 The three main players connect to each other, the people need government to provide them water for basic needs with the minimal cost, and turn to the private sector for premium services.
 The government needs the people as the main source of the income and political influence, however they also need private sector to ease the burden in supplying water to the people.
 While the private sector needs the people as consumers to their facilities, and needs the government related to the water right and regulation.
 Hence these three main players will become the key in communicating, solving and sharing the water related issues and knowledge in the 10th World Water Forum with the main topics of Water for Shared Prosperity.